pjonp/pjTestBot/modules/.SE_Overlays/chatterWheel/README.md

 - Wheel will add active chatters as segments
 - Chatter list is cleared when source is shutdown or reloaded
 - Requiring a 'trigger' word or phrase for Giveaway mode will clear the chatter list
 - Having the bot respond in chat requires a 'botMsg' token from [jebaited.net](https://jebaited.net/)

 ***
+ ###### Settings below are for all of the **chatterWheelAdvanced.json** options.
+Some of these options are not available with the default install and you will need import this file information into the Field tab on the custom widget editor to unlock them.
+***
 #### Testing